7 A general approach to doing statistical analyses

 Setting the model type was pretty easy right?
 The more difficult part comes next with the data transformations. recipes functions are almost entirely used to apply transformations that a model might specifically need, like mean-centering, removing missing values, and other aspects of data processing.

 Let’s consider our lipidomics dataset.
 In order for us to start our statistical analysis, we need the data to be structured in a certain way to be able to smoothly use it as input in our model.
-We have at least three easy observations on necessary transformations of the data, two of which can be fixed with a single tidyr function, while the third one can be fixed with recipes.
+We have at least three necessary transformations, two of which can be done using a single tidyr function, while the third one can be fixed with recipes.
 Can you spot them?

 lipidomics

-Ask them if they can spot these differences.
+Ask them if they can spot the structural data issues.
 Give them a few minutes to think and respond.

-The first observation isn’t always an issue and depends heavily on the model type you use.
+The first issue, which isn’t always an issue, depends heavily on the model type you use.
 Since we are using logistic regression, the model assumes that each row is an individual person.
 But our data is in the long format, so each person has multiple rows.
-The second observation is that there seems to be a data input error, since there are three Cholesterol values, while all other metabolites only have one:
+The second issue is that there seems to be a data entry error, since there are multiple Cholesterol values, while all other metabolites only have one:

 filter(n > 1)